Continuous difference-in-differences with double/debiased machine learning

 Abstract:

-This paper extends difference-in-differences to settings involving continuous treatments.
-Specifically, the average treatment effect on the treated (ATT) at any level of continuous treatment intensity is identified using a conditional parallel trends assumption.
-In this framework, estimating the ATTs requires first estimating infinite-dimensional nuisance parameters, especially the conditional density of the continuous treatment, which can introduce significant biases.
-To address this challenge, estimators for the causal parameters are proposed under the double/debiased machine learning framework.
-We show that these estimators are asymptotically normal and provide consistent variance estimators.
-To illustrate the effectiveness of our methods, we re-examine the study by Acemoglu and Finkelstein (2008), which assessed the effects of the 1983 Medicare Prospective Payment System (PPS) reform.
-By reinterpreting their research design using a difference-in-differences approach with continuous treatment, we nonparametrically estimate the treatment effects of the 1983 PPS reform, thereby providing a more detailed understanding of its impact.
+This paper extends difference-in-differences to settings with continuous treatments.
+Specifically, the average treatment effect on the treated (ATT) at any level of treatment intensity is identified under a conditional parallel trends assumption.
+Estimating the ATT in this framework requires first estimating infinite-dimensional nuisance parameters, particularly the conditional density of the continuous treatment, which can introduce substantial bias.
+To address this challenge, we propose estimators for the causal parameters under the double/debiased machine learning framework and establish their asymptotic normality.
+Additionally, we provide consistent variance estimators and construct uniform confidence bands based on a multiplier bootstrap procedure.
+To demonstrate the effectiveness of our approach, we apply our estimators to the 1983 Medicare Prospective Payment System (PPS) reform studied by Acemoglu and Finkelstein (2008), reframing it as a DiD with continuous treatment and nonparametrically estimating its effects.

 New Economics Papers: this item is included in nep-big and nep-ecm